walcht/walcht/_guides/unixs-sockets.md

 >
 > Decoupling: In theory, you can substitute one specific technology for another at
 > the same layer.
 As long as the layer communicates with the one above and the one
-> below in the same way, it shouldn’t matter how it’s implemented.
+> below in the same way, it should not matter how it’s implemented.
 For example, we
 > can remove the very well-known layer 3 protocol, IP version 4, and replace it
 > with IP version 6.
 Everything else should work exactly the same.
 To your browser
 > or your cable modem, it should make no difference.